 6. Resilience Building

-· Working/growing through Grief in a structured and supportive way, such as with EMDR, can enhance the couple's couple's coping with future losses or stresses.
+· Working through or growing through Grief in a structured and supportive way, such as with EMDR, can enhance a couple's ability to cope with future losses or stresses.
 The skills and emotional resilience they develop during this process can strengthen their relationship.

 7. Personal Healing in a Shared Space